davidchall/homebrew-hep/README.md

 ## Introduction

-Many high energy physics programs require special installation instructions for macOS, and their issue trackers are often filled with unresolved Mac issues.
-Problems are also encountered when trying to link all these programs together.

-Homebrew-hep is a macOS package manager for HEP programs, based on [Homebrew](https://brew.sh/), which tries to make life easier.
+Homebrew-hep is a macOS package manager for high energy physics software, based on [Homebrew](https://brew.sh/).
 In Homebrew terminology, it is a tap.
-From the user's perspective it is nice because it:
+It simplifies the user workflow by:

-* Keeps things organised in a dedicated directory
+* Keeping things organised in a dedicated directory
-* Automatically handles package dependencies
+* Automatically handling package dependencies
-* Makes it easy to update programs
+* Facilitating easy upgrades

 ## Quick start